mruby/mruby/doc/mrbgems/README.md

 ## Usage

 By default mrbgems is currently deactivated.
-As soon as you add a GEM to the build configuration (build_config.rb), mrbgems will be activated and the extension will be integrated.
+As soon as you add a GEM to your build configuration (*build_config.rb*), mrbgems will be activated and the extension integrated.

-To add a GEM into the build_config.rb add the following line:
+To add a GEM into the build_config.rb add the following line for example:

 ```
 conf.gem '/path/to/your/gem/dir'